sudehayatoprak/mlp-implementation/README.md

 # Multi-layer Perceptron Implementation

-A comprehensive implementation of Multi-layer Perceptrons (MLPs) from scratch and using PyTorch, developed as part of CENG403 - Spring 2025 coursework.
+A comprehensive implementation of Multi-layer Perceptrons (MLPs) from scratch and using PyTorch.

 ## 📋 Table of Contents